Solar Panel Types: Which One Do You Need?

 There are several steps you can take to determine if your solar panel units were made by one of the legitimate manufacturers:

-1. Compare your monocrystalline and polycrystalline make and model number to the ones on their website.
+1. Compare your monocrystalline and polycrystalline make and model numbers to the ones on their website.

 Most reputable solar panel companies keep an up-to-date list of all products they manufacture for easy reference.
 If your solar panels don’t have a matching model number, it is possible that you have purchased a counterfeit.